Best Anti-Snoring Devices of 2026

 Type of Anti-Snoring DeviceHow It Works

-MouthpieceAnti-snoring mouthpieces usually fit over the teeth and pull the lower jaw, the tongue, or both forward.
+MouthpieceAnti-snoring mouthpieces usually fit over the teeth and pull the lower jaw and tongue or just the tongue.
 This opens up space in the throat, making it less likely that tissues will touch and create the sound of snoring.
 People who wear orthodontics or dentures may not be able to use these types of mouthpieces.

 Adjustable BedSleeping with the upper body raised may reduce snoring by opening the upper airway.
 Adjustable bed frames allow you to elevate the head of the bed.

 PillowAn anti-snoring pillow may help reduce snoring in ways similar to an adjustable bed.
 By supporting a body position that opens the upper airway, an anti-snoring pillow can help keep throat tissues from collapsing in on one another and creating a snoring noise with each breath.
-Itโ€™s important that the pillow raise the whole upper body, not just the head.
+Itโ€™s important that the pillow raises the whole upper body, not just the head.
+If the head tips forward, the throat may close.

 Nasal DilatorA nasal dilator is a small, low-cost device that helps open and expand the nostrils, allowing more airflow through the nose.
 Nasal dilators may be most useful for people whose snoring stems from nasal congestion or narrow nasal passages.

 Mouth TapeMouth tape is a medical-grade tape that's put over the lips before bed to gently hold the mouth closed overnight.
-This encourages the sleeper to breathe through their nose, and it also changes the shape of the airway to make snoring less likely.
+This encourages the sleeper to breathe through their nose, making snoring less likely.
 People with blocked nasal passages should talk to a doctor before attempting to sleep with mouth tape.
+It also shouldn't be used if someone is at risk of vomiting, as this could lead to aspiration.

 When snoring occurs due to obstructive sleep apnea, itโ€™s important to treat the underlying disorder.
 When a person snores without an underlying disorder, experts advise trying these approaches to reducing snoring:

-• Weight loss: Among people experiencing obesity, body weight may play a role in snoring.
+• Weight loss: Among people with obesity, body weight may play a role in snoring.
 As a result, losing weight may reduce snoring.

 • Quitting smoking: There isn't much research on how smoking and snoring may be connected, but experts suggest the two may be linked.
 Quitting smoking could potentially reduce snoring.

 • Changing sleep positions: Experts suggest that some sleepers may snore less when side sleeping instead of back sleeping.
-If a person finds it difficult to stay in a side sleeping position, propping up pillows or affixing a tennis ball to the back of a shirt may help keep them from rolling onto their back during the night.
+If a person finds it difficult to stay in a side sleeping position, propping up pillows may help keep them from rolling onto their back during the night.

 • Reducing congestion: Nasal congestion can contribute to snoring.
 For this reason, treating allergies, taking a decongestant, or irrigating the nasal passages with a saline rinse to reduce congestion may help.
-However, note that topical decongestants are only supposed to be used for two or three days in a row, and using them longer can worsen congestion.
+However, topically applied, over-the-counter nasal sprays are only supposed to be used for two or three days in a row, and using them longer can worsen congestion.

 When to See a Doctor

 While snoring can happen on its own, sometimes snoring indicates an underlying sleep disorder or health problem.
 If, in addition to snoring, you choke, gasp, or visibly stop breathing during sleep, you may have obstructive sleep apnea.
-Other symptoms of obstructive sleep apnea include excessive daytime tiredness, mood changes, trouble focusing, and morning headaches.
+Other symptoms of obstructive sleep apnea include excessive daytime tiredness, mood changes, trouble focusing, morning headaches, nocturia (frequent nighttime awakening), bruxism (teeth grinding), and insomnia.

 Snoring may also occur in the context of nasal congestion, obesity, certain thyroid problems, or changes in the tonsils.
 If you think there's a chance you could have obstructive sleep apnea or any of these other conditions, talk to your primary care physician.
 They can ask relevant questions about your health history and order testing if needed.